Bacon wrapped chicken breast is a simple way to turn everyday chicken into something special. The bacon adds smoky richness and keeps the meat juicy.

 Brush the chicken with a mixture of Dijon mustard and honey.

-Roast the chicken in the oven until cooked through, about 20 minutes at 450°F. Let it rest, then brush it with more sauce (which you had previously reserved) and serve.
+Roast the chicken until cooked through, about 20 minutes at 450°F. Let it rest, then brush it with more glaze and serve.

 Recipe Tip

-You will need to bake them for longer, for around 25-30 minutes, so cover them loosely with foil after the first 20 minutes to avoid scorching the bacon.
-Test them with an instant-read thermometer inserted into the thickest part to ensure they are fully cooked.
-It should read 165ºF.
+You will need to bake them for longer, around 30 minutes, so cover them loosely with foil after the first 20 minutes to avoid scorching the bacon.
+Test them with an instant-read thermometer inserted into the thickest part to ensure they have reached an internal temperature of 165ºF.

 Recipe FAQs

 I don't recommend that.
-To ensure even cooking and ease of eating the dish, it's best to use boneless, skinless chicken breasts.
+To ensure even cooking and ease of eating, it's best to use boneless, skinless chicken breasts.

 That's unnecessary.
 Bake them uncovered on a wire rack.
 They should be evenly cooked, even if you don't flip them.
 However, if the chicken pieces are very large, they'll require about 30 minutes in the oven.
-In this case, I recommend loosely covering them with foil after the initial 20 minutes to prevent the tops from burning.
+In this case, loosely cover them with foil after the first 20 minutes.

 Serving Suggestions

-This versatile main course goes with anything, especially mildly sweet sides, because of the honey-Dijon sauce.
+This versatile main course pairs with anything, especially mildly sweet sides, thanks to the honey-Dijon glaze.
 So, I often serve it with roasted carrots, microwave sweet potato, or mashed pumpkin.

-Alternatively, I serve it with a side dish I can bake in the same 450°F oven, such as:
+I also like to serve it with a side dish I can bake in the same 450°F oven, such as roasted zucchini, roasted peppers, or roasted broccoli.

 Recipe Card